6.25% Mortgage Rate Sweet Spot: Why Pending Sales Matter

 The Bottom Line: Why 6.25% Matters More Than You Think

-Mortgage rates below 6.25% represent a genuine psychological and mathematical threshold where buyer behavior changes measurably.
-It's not just another basis point—it's the difference between a stalled market and an active one.
+Mortgage rates below 6.25% mark a genuine psychological and mathematical threshold where buyer behavior changes measurably.
+It is not just another basis point.
+It is the difference between a stalled market and an active one.

 Pending sales data confirms this.
-As rates approached 6.25%, pending sales increased year-over-year, signaling that buyers who had been sitting on the sidelines were finally moving.
+As rates approached 6.25%, pending sales increased year-over-year.
+That signals buyers who had been sitting on the sidelines were finally moving.
 The fact that this happened alongside rising inventory and new listings suggests the momentum is real, not just seasonal.

-The 30 to 60-day lag between pending and closed sales gives you a crucial advantage: you can see where the market is heading before most people recognize the shift.
+The 30 to 60 day lag between pending and closed sales gives you a crucial advantage.
+You can see where the market is heading before most people recognize the shift.
 Use that window strategically.
-Adjust your inventory, pricing, marketing, and client communication based on what pending sales data is telling you about your market's future.
+Adjust your inventory, pricing, marketing, and client communication based on what pending sales data tells you about your market's future.

 Ready to close more deals with your existing leads?